princethewinner/FiRE/README.md

 <a name="copyright"></a>
 ## Copyright

-This software is distributed under GNU GPL v3.
+This software package is distributed under GNU GPL v3.

 <a name="patent"></a>
 ## Patent